 1.4.2 Multicultural perspectives and accuracy.
+Included in the liberal arts is the knowledge of

 Included in the liberal arts is the knowledge of other cultural perspectives, practices, and traditions.
 TEAC requires evidence that candidates for the degree understand the implications of confirmed scholarship on gender, race, individual differences, and ethnic and cultural perspectives for educational practice.
 For all persons, but especially for prospective teachers, the program must yield an accurate and sound understanding of the educational significance of race, gender, individual differences, and ethnic and cultural perspectives.